 What are the Galaxy Buds like?

-By sporting an all-plastic design, the Galaxy Buds are able to maintain a slim, lightweight profile, which is afforded by the removal of onboard storage.
+Much like the Jaybird Vista, the Galaxy Buds sport an all-plastic design.
 The edgeless shape of the earbuds creates a whimsical look and rounded triangular touch panels grant enough real estate to make commands without frequent mistakes.
+A marked difference between the Galaxy Buds and the Gear IconX is the lack of onboard storage.

 Samsung integrated a dual-microphone array, which operates by alternating between the microphones to attenuate background noise and clearly relay your voice.
 In practice, this worked well.
 Unfortunately, the earbuds still struggle outside if there are high winds but can combat background chatter if you’re in a coffee shop.